MaxtDesign

 • Defer non-critical JavaScript.
 Most theme JavaScript can be deferred without breaking interactivity.

 • Self-host fonts and analytics where possible.
-Self-hosted fonts skip a DNS lookup; self-hosted GA4 (via Cloudflare Worker proxy) avoids the third-party round trip.
+Self-hosted fonts skip a DNS lookup.
+Self-hosted GA4 (via Cloudflare Worker proxy) avoids the third-party round trip.

 • Preconnect to known third-party origins. <link rel="preconnect"> warms up DNS + TLS for fonts, analytics, ad servers.